-Lahore also called the “heart of Pakistan” is the second most populous city in Pakistan.
-It is the largest in the province of Punjab.
-The preliminary results of the census show the city’s population over 11 million.
-The city offers a rich look into the history and culture of the region.
-It also exhibits some of the classic architecture belonging to the different past eras.
-It is the capital of Punjab in Pakistan with many fantastic places to visit.
+Lahore, also called the “heart of Pakistan”, is the second most populous city in Pakistan.
+It is also the largest city in the province of Punjab.
+The preliminary results of the census show the city’s population to be over 11 million.
+The place offers a rich look into the history and culture of the region and exhibits classic architecture belonging to different past eras.
+Your one day in Lahore will therefore without a doubt be a memorable one.

 Guest post by John Elijah